Introduction

 Paper Boat is based in the United Kingdom.
 Our primary server infrastructure is hosted by Digital Ocean in the United Kingdom — your account data and snap grid content does not leave the UK.

-The only international transfers of personal data are to Google LLC and Apple Inc., both based in the USA:
+The only international transfers of personal data are to Google LLC, based in the USA:

-- Google Cloud — reported content processed transiently by Vision AI and Natural Language API; push notification tokens transmitted to Firebase FCM.
+- Google Cloud — image data processed transiently by Vision AI SafeSearch (at upload and on report); text content processed transiently by Natural Language API (sentiment and moderation categories) on report; push notification tokens transmitted to Firebase FCM.
 FCM is a global Google service; notification tokens may be processed in the US.
 All Google services governed by the Google Cloud Data Processing Addendum incorporating the UK Addendum to EU Standard Contractual Clauses.

 We do not transfer your personal data to any other country or organisation.